moritouch/audio-route-info/README.md

 # audio-input-route

-An Expo module for detecting audio input routes on iOS devices.
+An Expo module for detecting audio input routes on iOS and Android devices.
 This module allows you to identify which audio input device is currently being used (built-in microphone, Bluetooth headset, wired headphones, etc.) and listen for audio route changes.

 ## Installation